Skip to main content

 What we were told

-Another contractor had replaced the run capacitor two weeks ago.
+The run capacitor had been replaced two weeks earlier.
 The unit worked for three days, then threw the same error code and stopped.
-That contractor then quoted a full outdoor unit replacement.
+A full outdoor unit replacement was the next step on the table.
 The owner wanted a second opinion before spending on a new unit.

 What we checked